quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part86_AlphaGo.md

 :p How did the network estimate the win probability?
 ??x
-The network's second head, after the split, fed into a single output unit to produce an estimate of the scalar \( v \), representing the probability that the current player would win from the current board position. x??
+The network's second head, after the split, fed into a single output unit to produce an estimate of the scalar $v$, representing the probability that the current player would win from the current board position. x??

 ---